abrudz/Stencil/README.md

 [Try It Online](https://tio.run/#home) is a code testing website for many programming languages, both practical and recreational ones, made by Stack Exchange user [Dennis](https://codegolf.stackexchange.com/users/12012).
 The following describes the relevant fields when using [Stencil on TIO](https://tio.run/#stencil).

 ### Command-line options
-This may be any of the following options:
+This may be any one of the following options:

 | opt | Effect |
 | :---: | --- |